gmagnenat/newsletter-sign-up/README.md

 1. **project setup with [Vite](https://vitejs.dev/)**.
 Created the folder structure.
 Removed the non essentials files.
    Added scss and the starter files for variables, mixins, reset.
 2. Open the figma file and inspect the design.
 Plan what to start with.
 Setup the style-guide colors and variables.
+3. Start by the HTML and planning the two screens
+4. Mobile version CSS
+5. JavaScript for the form validation

 ### Built with